 The function and duty of the HDC is to advise the City Commission with respect to the proper development of the city with primary emphasis upon the city's established local historic districts.
 Birmingham's HDC reviews proposed work within local historic districts on the exterior of a resource and its site.
 This includes both historic and non-historic resources within the boundaries of historic districts (Sec.
 127-10).
 Moreover, the HDC may review proposed work on resources within proposed historic districts.
-Birmingham's HDC does not review certain items regarding resources within historic districts such as ordinary maintenance and minor classes of work - see the full Birmingham Historic District Design Guidelines document for additional details.
+Birmingham's HDC does not review certain items within historic districts such as ordinary maintenance and minor classes of work that can be administratively approved by the planning division.

+Before planning a project, see the full Birmingham Historic District Design Guidelines document for additional details.